FireLemons/Probability-Programs/README.md

 When editing programs please keep in mind they may need to be modified by someone who may not have a background in programming.

 For the near future I only plan to port standalone programs.
-Eventually I would like to port the mathematica notebook files to jupyter notebook.
+Eventually I would like help to port the mathematica notebook files to jupyter notebook.